samueljsluo/Text-Summerize/README.md

 # Text Summerize

-## This notebook aims to compare different libries of TextRank.
+## This notebook aims to compare different mathods of text summarization.

 Text: